-As you enter the final stretch, you might find that your physical symptoms are becoming more troublesome.
-Early in your pregnancy, you might have had to pee more often or your joints might have felt loose and achy.
-Back then, these symptoms were caused by pregnancy hormones.
-Those symptoms—as well as a host of others—might come roaring back but with a different cause.
-This time, it’s more due to the size of your uterus and the pressure it’s putting on your whole body.
-Here are some common third trimester symptoms and tips:
+As you enter the final few months, you might find that your physical symptoms are becoming more troublesome.
+Early in your pregnancy, you might have had to use the toilet more often or your joints might have felt loose and achy.
+In the first trimester, those symptoms were caused by pregnancy hormones preparing your body for what lay ahead.
+Now, you may experience these and other symptoms because of the physical changes your body is going through.
+Your uterus is continuing to grow and exerting pressure on the whole of your body.

 - Varicose veins.
-Like hemorrhoids, varicose veins are caused by extra pressure on your veins.
+Like haemorrhoids, varicose veins are caused by extra pressure on your veins.
 Varicose veins are small veins just under your skin that become visible.
 They often resolve after you give birth, but exercising daily and wearing compression socks can help reduce their appearance.